Published on March 16, 2023 by Content admin

 Modern Languages

-In fact, even during your university education, this option could be useful – Oxford offers BA degrees in Law with German Law, Law with Spanish Law, etc (incorporating a year abroad).
+During your university education, this option could be useful – Oxford offers BA degrees in Law with German Law, Law with Spanish Law, etc. (incorporating a year abroad).

 Law A-Level has been the subject of some debate.
-There is no doubt that it can build similarly important skills to other humanities subjects, but ironically many law professors have suggested for many years now that the content transfers across poorly once you start the subject at university level (in fact, some will even say they dislike the option and would simply prefer other subjects like History and English which build the same skills without the content).
+There is no doubt that it can build similarly important skills to other humanities subjects, but ironically many law professors have suggested for many years now that the content transfers across poorly once you start the subject at university level.

-For this reason, many sixth forms/colleges will not even offer A-Level Law.
+For this reason, many sixth forms and colleges will not even offer A-Level Law.
 If you’re genuinely passionate about starting legal education earlier, then it could be worth considering, but it’s not something which we can reasonably say is one of the best A-Level options to take (even if this list wouldn’t be complete without it).

 Critical Thinking

 This subject develops your sense of logic and ability to approach problems critically.
-Thinking Skills acts as excellent preparation for the LNAT (a law admissions test at some universities), as well as the kind of critical thinking tests that you’re likely to encounter later on your journey.
-For example, the Watson Glaser critical thinking test, which is used by a number of law firms during the training contract application process.
-If you’re curious you can try some free Watson Glaser tests here.
+Thinking Skills acts as excellent preparation for the LNAT (law admissions test at some universities), as well as the kind of critical thinking tests that you’re likely to encounter later on your journey (for example the Watson Glaser critical thinking test, which is used by a huge number of law firms during the training contract application process).

 EPQ (Extended Project Qualification)

-Much like Critical Thinking/Thinking Skills, this is a qualification that would be taken alongside other A-Levels (rather than instead of).
-It’s also often described as equivalent to an AS-Level, and is a good opportunity to increase your UCAS points.
+This qualification is taken with other A-Levels, not instead of them, similar to Critical Thinking.
+It is often considered as equivalent to an AS-Level, and it can be used to increase your UCAS points.
 Some universities have even been known to slightly lower entry requirements if you achieve well in the EPQ (for example Southampton, a well-respected Russell Group institution, have been known to do this in the past).

 Law Degree Entry Requirements

-There is also some debate to be had over whether 3 A-Levels are ‘enough’ for the top law university courses – while not the focus of this article, it’s worth remembering that even the top institutions like Oxford and Cambridge only ask for 3 A-Levels – you don’t need to study 4 (or more!) to achieve a place (but equally if you’re genuinely passionate about all 4 and think you can handle the workload, then it’s possibly worth considering).
+There is also some debate to be had over whether 3 A-Levels are ‘enough’ for the top law university courses.
+It’s worth remembering that even the top institutions like Oxford and Cambridge only ask for 3 A-Levels – you don’t need to study 4 (or more!) to achieve a place.
+Equally, if you’re genuinely passionate about all 4 and think you can handle the workload, then it might be worth considering.

 • What skills does it develop? (the most important point, in our opinion)